pylhc/tfs/doc/tfsformat.rst

 The Table File System Format
 ============================

-**TFS** is an acronym for the "Table File System", and the TFS format has been used at CERN since the LEP control system.
+**TFS** is an acronym for "Table File System", and the TFS format has been used at `CERN <https://home.cern/>`_ since the LEP control system.
-The accelerator physics codes MAD-X and MAD-NG output tables in the TFS format, and accept TFS files as input for tables.
+The accelerator physics codes `MAD-X <https://madx.web.cern.ch/>`_ and `MAD-NG <https://madx.web.cern.ch/releases/madng/html/>`_ output tables in the TFS format, and accept TFS files as input for tables.

-The origin of the TFS definition [#f1]_ seems difficult to find, and no official standard has been maintained.
+The origin of the TFS definition [#f1]_ seems more than difficult to find, and no official spec has been maintained since then.
-As such, this document aims to provide a comprehensive description of the TFS format, at the very least as it is parsed and written by the package.
+As such, this document aims to provide a comprehensive description of the TFS format, at the very least as it is parsed and written by `tfs-pandas`.

 Written TFS files follow a structure in two parts: first the ``headers`` lines and then the ``table`` itself.
+They are described below, including their specifics.

 Headers
 -------